joaquinmarti/tinybird-trips/readme.md

 ## Description

-This repository contains a

-contains a system to load external widgets into any site, and a single widget as example.
+This repository contains a single page as a Dashboard with a widget consuming a Tinybird endpoint.
+The widget shows the endpoint data in an SVG chart and has deeplinked filters to show different metrics.

-It's composed by these layers:
+The architecture is composed by these layers:

-- A snippet to load widgets.
 - A presentational layer as a web component.
 - An initiator with specific code to start a single instance of a widget.
 - A mechanism to request API endpoints and cache their result.